digtalaloha/synology-diun/README.md

 This repository will provide you details on how to run DIUN (Docker Image Update Notifier) on your Synology NAS so you can receive updates when Docker images are updated for your running containers.
 You'll be using docker-compose to spin up the DIUN container and I've included a few specifics that I use in my setup including the following:

 1. Health check notifications, using Healthchecks.io, to get notified if DIUN is down.
-2. Pushover for notifications sent to my iPhone.
+2. Pushover for push notifications sent to my iPhone.
 3. Email notifications using Gmail and an app password.

 ### YouTube Video